 - Fathia Ahmed and children

-Fathia Ahmed, 71 - thought also to be referred to as Fathiya Alsanousi - and son Abufars Ibrahim, 39, have been confirmed dead by authorities following the blaze.
+The 71-year-old - thought also to be referred to as Fathiya Alsanousi - and son Abufars Ibrahim, 39, and daughter Isra Ibrahim, 35, were confirmed dead by authorities.

 - Berkti and Biruk Haftom

-Police have confirmed that Berkti Haftom, 29, died in the fire at Grenfell Tower after she was formally identified.
+Berkti Haftom, 29, and her son Biruk, 12, died in the fire at Grenfell Tower after she was formally identified.